 - Renovations: What are the most important renovations to add value to my home?
 What are the worst renovations attempting to add value to homes?

-- Decorating: Offer some good decorating tips.
+- Decorating: Offer some good home decorating tips.
 Recommend good websites offering decoration tips.
-This is a good example of how one real estate company offers home décor tips on their blog.

 - Pitfalls: Give advice on how to avoid the most common maintenance pitfalls when selling or buying a home.